 Microsoft urges customers who are considering a deployment of an NAS solution for SQL Server databases to consult their NAS vendor to make sure that the end-to-end solution design is for database use.
 Many NAS vendors have best practice guides and certified configurations for this use.
 Microsoft also recommends that customers benchmark their I/O performance to ensure that none of the I/O factors mentioned previously causes a bottleneck in their application.

-The text that follows describes the behavior of network-based database files on Microsoft SQL Server 2005, Microsoft SQL Server 2000, and Microsoft SQL Server 7.0, with and without trace flag 1807.
-Mapped syntax refers to a drive letter associated with a network path by the NET USE command.
+The following list describes the behavior of network-based database files on Microsoft SQL Server 2005, Microsoft SQL Server 2000, and Microsoft SQL Server 7.0, with and without trace flag 1807.
+Mapped syntax refers to a drive letter that is associated with a network path by the NET USE command.
 UNC syntax refers to a direct reference to a network path, such as \\Servername\Sharename.

 - In SQL Server 7.0, without trace flag 1807, if you use the DISK INIT backward-compatible syntax followed by a CREATE DATABASE statement with either mapped or UNC syntax, error 5105 occurs.